ashayp22/Recogg/IoT/README.md

       * RXD0
       * 3.3V
 <img src="images/buttonImage.jpg" width="200" height="200" alt="Button Image" style="float: left; margin-right: 10px;" />

+### Final Steps

+Finally, connect the API to the IoT device.
+Modify the following line in **pyface.py**.

+Once you are done with this, run the python script **pyface.py** using Python 3.6.
+The IoT device should now be working.

 <!-- USAGE EXAMPLES -->
 ## Usage